We may take them for granted today, but each of these museums has played a vital role in Yorkshire’s history.

 Built in 1875 for worsted spinning by local industrialist John Moore, Mooreside Mills became one of the most important factories in Yorkshire.
 Up until 1970, it was a hub of textile manufacturing, both in the hands of Moore and W&J Whitehead, who had it last before it was bought by Bradford Council.

 While there are many old mills and factories around Yorkshire that focus on the Industrial Revolution, the extent of the exhibits at Bradford Industrial Museum is quite revealing.
 The first floor shows off the process of textile manufacturing, such as combing, drawing, spinning and weaving.
-Meanwhile, downstairs you’ll find the original 19th-century machinery, from wheels to engines, printing equipment and a huge collection of vintage transport.
+Meanwhile, downstairs there’s original 19th-century machinery, from wheels to engines, printing equipment and a huge collection of vintage transport.

 Bradford Industrial Museum, Moorside Mills, Moorside Road, Bradford, West Yorkshire, BD2 3HP.